terriburns/Drakes-Next-Big-Hit/readme.md

   30% are followed by adjectives
 ```

 The new song generator would see that the top two most likely subsequent parts of speech are nouns and verbs.
-The generator would then randomly select either noun or verb to be the part of speech for the subsequent word, and select a word at random based on that.
+The generator would then randomly select either a noun or a verb to be the part of speech for the subsequent word, and select a word at random based on that.
 In this example, this is more effective because random selection between two options tends to generate 50/50 results.
-50% for nouns is closer to 70% than (as per the Pick One implementation) 100%, and 50% for verbs is closer to 30% than 0.
 So in this example, the new song would most likely suggest that:

 ```
 for all verbs